jasp-stats/jasp-desktop/Resources/Help/analyses/equivalenceindependentsamplesttest.md

 #### Equivalence Bounds
 - The first column contains the dependent variable.
-- The second column contains the information if the equivalence bounds are expressed in standardized mean differences (Cohen's d) or in raw units.
+- Statistic: The second column contains the information if the equivalence bounds are expressed in standardized mean differences (Cohen's d) or in raw units.
 - Low: low equivalence bound expressed in standardized mean difference for Cohen's d and in raw units for Raw
 - High: high equivalence bound equivalence bound expressed in standardized mean difference for Cohen's d and in raw units for Raw
 - 100-(2*alpha)% Confidence Interval for Mean difference/location parameter: The condfidence interval for the mean difference/location parameter of the difference scores.